Emergency Room Manager

 If someone lands in the ER after overdosing on illegal drugs, are you required to alert the authorities?

-Asked by Rx over 12 years ago
+Asked by Rx almost 13 years ago

 No. The nurses and doctors are not the police, and that is not a part of our job.
 The medical treatment any patient receives is protected health information and we cannot release that info to anyone unless the patient oks it, or it is subpeonaed in an investigation.
 Even though some drug use is illegal, substance abuse is considered a medical problem.
 However, if, in the course of treating a patient, we find that there might be child neglect or domestic abuse or that a crime against another person has happened, we are obligated to report that.
 Each state has mandatory reporting laws around abuse.
 But we are reporting the suspected abuse of another person, not the drug use of the patient.
 If we find illegal drugs or pipes, etc. on a patient, we do call the police and they come and get the stuff, but in our ER I have not seen the police arrest anyone for that after we have called them.
 They may check for any outstanding warrants, and who knows what that may lead to.
 We have great relationships with our local law enforcement, but we don't do their job and they don't do ours.